camunda/camunda-docs-manual/site/src/documents/api-references/bpmn20/50-custom-extensions/20-camunda-attributes.html.md

   <tr>
     <th>Possible Values</th>
     <td>
-      The name of a <code>java.util.Collection</code> process variable as <code>java.lang.String</code> or a Expression which evaluates to the name of a collection
+      The name of a <code>java.util.Collection</code> process variable as <code>java.lang.String</code> or an Expression which evaluates to the name of a collection
     </td>
   </tr>
   <tr>